 In the early 1990s, the medical community began to see widespread adoption of the PSA test for prostate cancer.
 As a result, over the next three decades, the number of prostate cancer diagnoses rapidly increased, while the death rate saw a drastic decrease.1

-However, in the last ten years, PSA screening rates have declined.
-This is most likely because data from two randomized trials appears to show that the risks of screenings outweigh the benefits.
+However, from 2010-2020, PSA screening rates declined.
+This is most likely because data from two randomized trials suggested to some that the risks of screenings outweigh the benefits.
 Using the information from those trials, professional societies began to change their recommendations in the 2010s.2-4

 The concerns of PSA screening include overdiagnosis and overtreatment.
 Overdiagnosis is the discovery of cancer that would not have been detected otherwise in a man’s remaining years.
 Overtreatment is the treatment of an overdiagnosed cancer and can cause unnecessary harmful side effects like urinary incontinence and erectile dysfunction.